grigorescu/Brownian/README.md

 Please refer to that documentation for getting ElasticSearch setup, and receiving logs.

+It's also *highly* recommended to review the [ElasticSearch configuration tips](https://github.com/grigorescu/Brownian/wiki/ElasticSearch-Configuration).

 Requirements
 ------------

 * Python 2, version 2.6 or greater.
 * Brownian comes with it's own webserver, for testing purposes.
-* For production use, [configure Apache with mod_wsg](https://docs.djangoproject.com/en/1.4/howto/deployment/wsgi/modwsgi/), and point it to Brownian/wsgi.py.
+* For production use, [configure Apache with mod_wsgi](https://docs.djangoproject.com/en/1.4/howto/deployment/wsgi/modwsgi/), and point it to Brownian/wsgi.py.

 Virtualenv Setup
 ----------------